 2. Possess a Bachelor’s Degree; or possess a high school diploma (or a General Equivalency Diploma) and at least five (5) years of substantive business, financial, legal, government contracting or industry experience; and

 3. Have no felony convictions; and

+4. Have no misdemeanor convictions within the last ten (10) years: and

-4. Submit to a background investigation which yields no results showing convictions involving tax evasion, tax fraud, embezzlement or moral turpitude.
+5. Submit to a background investigation which yields no results showing convictions involving tax evasion, tax fraud, embezzlement or moral turpitude.

 c.
 Removal.
-Any Director of a Tribally-owned LLC appointed by the Tribal Council may be removed with cause by the Tribal Council or as specified in the LLC’s Operating Agreement If not otherwise specified in the LLC’s Operating Agreement, removal by Tribal Council shall follow the procedures provided in the Removal Rules and Procedures Ordinance, Ordinance #01-150-02, as it is and may hereafter be amended, subject to any modifications in this Section.
+Any Director of a Tribally-owned LLC appointed by the Tribal Council may be removed with cause by the Tribal Council or as specified in the LLC’s Operating Agreement.
+If not otherwise specified in the LLC’s Operating Agreement, removal by Tribal Council shall follow the procedures provided in the Removal Rules and Procedures Ordinance, Ordinance #01-150-02, as it is and may hereafter be amended, subject to any modifications in this Section.

 1. “Cause” shall mean any the following: